maarky/option/README.md

     echo $user->getPhone()->getOrElse('unknown');

-This will print the phone number if it is known or it will print "unknown" if their phone number is not known.
+This will print the phone number if it is a Some or it will print "unknown" if it is a None.

+Sometimes the else will be the result of an expensive operation which you do not want to perform if you don't have to.
+For example, you can get a session and generate a new session if one doesn't exist.

+    $session = getSession()->getOrCall('createSession');

+This example assumes there is a function called createSession().
+Only if there is no session will a new session be created. $session will now contain a session, not an Option.

 Optional Object Properties
 --------------------------